 Be Prepared with good Financials for the Bank

 Taking the time to prepare accurate budgets and forecasts is critical in being successful in any loan application.
 Going the next step by providing further analysis in the way of key financial ratios can only help improve your chances of getting over the line.
 Here are the relevant Key Financial Ratios you should include to help your Bank Manager make an informed decision.

 Being prepared with your financials will show the bank your professionalism and create an excellent first impression.
 And, that’s still important.
-By using a reporting tool like Calxa you can bundle the information you need into one report with a nice cover and some notes to explain your assumptions.
-But first let’s look at what you need to include.
+By using a reporting tool like Calxa you can bundle the information you need into one report.
+Then add a nice cover and some notes to explain your assumptions.
+But first let us look at what you need to include.

 Prepare 3-Way Forecast

 Financials for the bank has to include a 3-way forecast.
-Banks want to see a 3-way forecast (sometimes referred to as a 3 Statement Model) because a profit forecast alone is not enough.
+Banks want to see a 3-way forecast.
+This is sometimes referred to as a 3 Statement Model.
+You will find a profit forecast alone not enough for the bank manager to mitigate their risk.
 A true 3-way forecast includes a Profit and Loss forecast, Cashflow forecast and Balance Sheet forecasts.

-Once you’ve created a Profit & Loss budget and a Balance Sheet budget, review the Financial Settings to make sure you have the timing of payments and receipts right.
+Once you have created a Profit & Loss budget and a Balance Sheet budget, review the Cashflow Settings.
+This way you can make sure you have the timing of payments and receipts right.
 Then you can use the pre-built Report Bundle Kit to produce your 3-way forecast.
-Simply go to Reports, Bundles, Create a Bundle and you can then select your company and budget and you’re done.
-The bundle creates both reports with numbers and matching charts (which often tell a story much quicker than the numbers).
+Simply go to Reports, Bundles, Create a Bundle and you can then select your company (or organisation group) and budget and you’re done.
+The bundle creates both reports with numbers and matching charts.
+These often tell a story much quicker than the numbers.